SHERRY KARVER - Artist Statement

-Around 2000 I began writing text over some of the people in my photos in an attempt to personalize or individualize them and make them stand out from the crowd.
-These brief stories about the figures are from my imagination, based solely on their appearance or stance.
-By using written narrative in my work, it creates a public/private dichotomy, giving the viewer an opportunity to “experience” the artwork.
-One can become a part of the process by reading it, rather than simply looking at an object from a distance, creating a greater impact and duration in its effect on the viewer.
+I began writing text over some of the figures in my photos as a way to personalize or individualize people, and make them stand out from the crowd.
+These brief narratives are from my imagination, based solely on one's appearance or stance.
+By using text in my work, it adds another layer, and gives the viewer a chance to “experience” the artwork, and become part of the process by reading it.
+There is a light humor to my work but I ask the spectator to go further and deeper.

-I superimpose these ”biographies” on top of the people, almost as if they are wearing their stories like an article of clothing.
-I try to give a little bit of history about the person; where they are from, their age, what they do, their hopes, their dreams, and often something embarrassing or personal that they would rather not have revealed.
+I superimpose these ”biographies” on top of the individuals, almost as if they are wearing their stories like an article of clothing.
+I give a little bit of fictional history about the person; where they are from, their age, what they do, their hopes, their dreams and aspirations, and often something embarrassing or personal that they would rather not have revealed.

-In my work the documentary nature of the photograph merges with the painterly qualities of oil, establishing a dialogue and tension between the two.
-I mount my black & white images on top of 2 5/8” deep wood panels, and hand paints them with numerous layers of oil glazes to build up the color, combining the old master technique of glazing with contemporary photo/digital technology.
-This gives each piece a lush surface and makes it stand out as a painting, rather than a print.
+In my work the documentary nature of the B&W photograph merges with the painterly qualities of oil, establishing a dialogue between the two.
+I mount my black & white images on top of 2” deep wood panels, and hand paint them with numerous layers of oil glazes to build up the color.
+The final surface has a glossy UV resin coating so the viewer can see their own reflection, and become ‘part’ of the photo-based work.